 Microwave Caramel: My caramel takes about 7 minutes in the microwave, but time may vary depending on the wattage of your microwave.

-Chocolate: I like to use Almond Bark because it sets up so well are room temperature.
-If using pure chocolate, make sure it's high quality so it will melt well, like Bakers chocolate bars or Ghirardelli brand chocolate chips.
+Chocolate: I prefer Almond Bark because it sets up really well at room temperature (and still tastes great).
+If using pure chocolate, make sure it’s high quality so it will melt well, like Bakers chocolate bars or Ghirardelli brand chocolate chips.

 Nutrition